.

 Top 5 Difficult Oahu Hikes

-Are you looking for a challenge?
-If so, then you’ll want to check out these Top 5 Difficult Hikes on Oahu.
-These hikes are not for the faint of heart and I don’t recommend taking children on them.
+Are you looking for a hiking challenge?
+If so, then you'll want to check out these Top 5 Difficult Hikes on Oahu.
+These hikes are not for the faint of heart and I do not recommend taking children on them.

 For each hike, I’ll provide the name, a brief description, a 15-second clip of the terrain, and a link to a full video that I made.
 In the description boxes, I’ve also included links to government websites, AllTrails, and other resources that you might need within the YouTube video description boxes.